Leo Tolstoy

 3

 Goodness is our duty.
 The one who does it often and sees his good intentions realized ultimately begins to love the one for whom he did a good deed.
-The words “Love your neighbor as yourself” do not mean that you should love him right away and only afterwards do a good deed for him as a consequence of your love.
-No, you must do good deeds for your neighbor, and doing this will kindle in you a love for humankind, which will be the consequence of your actions that are directed towards the good.
+The words “Love your neighbor as yourself” do not mean that you should love them right away and only afterwards do a good deed for them as a consequence of your love.
+No, you must do good deeds for your neighbor, and doing this will kindle in you a love for humankind, which will be the consequence of your actions aimed at goodness.

 — Kant